Tanishq30052002/action-mux-ros2/Readme.md

     - **Python Implementation** - **Recommended**
         - `generic_subscriber_py` ROS2 pkg which contains python code for generic subscriber
             - `generic_subscriber_py` Module responsible for the creation of the generic subscriber in python
-            - `src` Final codes responsible for executing the code.

     - **C++ Implementation** - **WIP**
         - `generic_subscriber` ROS2 pkg which contains C++ code for generic subscriber and testing publisher